data-for-change/anyway/docs/USERAPI.md

 ### Description

-User authorization is been done with OAuth 2.0 and Google as the provider.
-When calling the authentication URL you will be redirected to Google OAuth system, and after Google will authenticate the user he will be redirected to https://www.anyway.co.il/authorize/google/callback/google that will redirect the flow to the URL that was given in the param `redirect_url` or to the default URL.
+User authorization is been done with OAuth 2.0 and Google as the OAuth 2.0 provider.
+When calling the authentication URL you will be redirected to Google OAuth system (So the user need to be able to see the screen), after Google will authenticate the user he will be redirected to https://www.anyway.co.il/authorize/google/callback/google and from there the flow will be redirected to the URL that was given in the param `redirect_url` or to the default URL.

 ### URL struct